cnlohr/esp82xx/README.md

     SRCS += more_sources.c # Add your project specific sources

-### Gibberish Serial Data right after Boot

-If you get weird data at the start of your serial communication with the esp, don't forsake!
-The boot rom writes a log to the UART with the unusual timing of 74880 baud.

 ### Branches

 If you make small incremental changes and/or experimental ones, push to the `dev` branch rather than to origin/master: